ogg25/camera-enhancer-docs/programming/IOS/guide/guide.md

 description: This is the documentation - Guide on Objective-C & Swift page of Dynamsoft Camera Enhancer.
 keywords:  Camera Enhancer, Guide on Objective-C & Swift
 needAutoGenerateSidebar: true
-breadcrumbText: Objective-C & Swift
+breadcrumbText: iOS Guide
 ---

-# Dynamsoft Camera Enhancer - Guide on Objective-C & Swift
+# Guide on Objective-C & Swift

 ## Quick access